 When discussing Wabash fabric I’d be remiss to omit the most famous of its makers, Stifel.
 The story of Stifel fabrics also leads directly to wabash’s naming, though the famed company seems to have never to referred to it as ‘wabash’ fabric.

 Much has been written by now about the near-mythical origins of Johann Ludwig Stifel and his journey from Germany in the 1830s to America, first to Philadelphia to spin wool, and then his trek all the way to Wheeling, West Virginia, a journey he allegedly made barefoot to preserve his shoes.
 Once in Wheeling, then a burgeoning town along the Ohio River, he worked on a farm and saved his money until he could set up shop in a shed, and in 1835 bought a plain bolt of fabric and dyed it in indigo and then sold it, making enough to buy some more fabric and repeat the process.
 According to the wonderful first edition of Avant, edited by Éric Maggiori, Stifel made printing blocks by hand at first, using a knife to carve them into wood.
 Eventually he would create numerous prints, including the iconic dot stripe pattern.

 Johann Ludwig Stifel, image courtesy of the Ohio County Library.

 Stifel boot logo on dot stripe indigo fabric, image courtesy of the Vintage Workwear Blog.

 As an aside, Stifel's dot stripe was mostly used on outerwear such as overalls, coats, and caps, and not so much on shirts, as we often see in today's repros.
 Stifel's most popular shirting fabrics were usually polka dot or plain indigo.
-That said, there is some evidence for dot stripe work shirts, though no existing vintage examples seem to have been found so far:
+That said, there have been a few found so far:

 1920s catalog listing for Stifel fabric by the yard showing a very rare example of a Stifel dot stripe shirt.

-Most Stifel shirting was polka dots and outerwear was dot stripes as seen in this 1920s ad found in a railroad magazine.
+Most Stifel shirting was polka dots and outerwear was dot stripes as seen in this 1920s ad I found in a railroad magazine: